 Education—for residents as well as the local design build community—has been a key component of the project.
 The common house is equipped with an energy dashboard that tracks electricity usage and solar electricity generation in real time.
 Air quality monitoring in apartments allow residents to see that indoor air is, on average, at least 30% cleaner than the outdoor air.
 Tillamook Row has been part of numerous green building tours, with more than 350 people touring the community as part of educational events.

 Vacancy rates at Tillamook Row have been consistently low and there is currently a waiting list, which speaks to the immense success of the community.
 Tillamook Row is also meeting its zero energy goal, generating as much electricity as it consumes through its 82-kilowatt solar array.
-It’s currently pursuing Zero Energy certification from the Internatinal Living Future Institute.
+It’s currently pursuing Zero Energy certification from the International Living Future Institute (ILFI).
 Tillamook Row has received numerous accolades, including an Honorable Mention in Fast Company’s Innovation by Design Awards.